kubernetes/website/content/en/blog/_posts/2018-10-02-network-bootable-farm-with-ltsp.md

 We will use LTSP project because it's gives us everything we need to organize the network booting environment.
 Basically, LTSP is a pack of shell-scripts which makes our life much easier.

-LTSP provides a initramfs module, a few helper-scripts, and some configuration system which prepare the system during the early state of boot, before the main init process call.
+LTSP provides a initramfs module, a few helper-scripts, and the configuration system which prepare the system during the early state of boot, before the main init process call.

 **This is what the image preparation procedure looks like:**